-Example 3: A laboratory determines the fat content in milk powder, cereals and feed using three operationally defined measurement procedures (Röse Gottlieb, direct fat extraction, and fat determination by hydrolysis).
-Each measurement procedure could give different results for each matrix.
-It is important for the laboratory to check whether the different measurement procedures are taken into consideration for each matrix in the PT scheme.
+Example 3: A laboratory determines the fat content in milk powder, cereals and feed using three operationally defined methods, Röse Gottlieb, direct fat extraction and fat determination by hydrolysis.
+Each method could give different results for each matrix.
+It is important for the laboratory to check whether the different testing methods are taken into consideration for each matrix in the PT scheme.